magentech/free-magento2-theme/README.md

 <h2><a href="http://magento2.flytheme.net/themes/sm_magetheme/" target="_blank">DEMO</a></h2>
 <img src="https://www.magentech.com/media/k2/items/cache/8181cbd90df5a1571a01396c2c96d8d0_L.jpg" alt="SM MageTheme - Responsive MultiPurpose Free Magento 2 Theme">
 <p>
 <strong>SM MageTheme</strong> is a <strong>Free Magento 2 Theme</strong> that is ideal for any online stores, especially for digital store, hi-tech store, watch store, clothing store and accessories store or mega store with multi-categories.
-This eCommerce <strong>Magento 2 theme</strong> comes with a flexible layout with unlimited color schemes, creative design and ultimate core features to build a robust online store.
+This eCommerce <strong>Magento 2 theme</strong> comes with a flexible layout with <strong>unlimited color</strong> schemes, creative design and ultimate core features to build a robust online store.
 </p>

 <p>The beautiful store theme integrated many new features such as <strong>powerful admin panel</strong>, <strong>one-click import demo data</strong>, other pages and static blocks.
 Let's explore the features in the full blog of <strong>SM MageTheme</strong> - A <strong>Best New Magento 2 Theme</strong> for Digital Store/Clothing Store and feel more! </p>